 The following describes the correction.
 Let J(x_i) be the calibration spectrum at a set of pixels x_i.
 An interpolation function is fit to this spectrum to give J(x).
 The shifted and scaled calibration function is then

 (1) J'(x) = max (threshold, J(x+dx)) ** (A / A_cal * scale)

 where dx is the pixel shift parameter, A is the airmass of the input spectrum, A_cal is the airmass of the calibration spectrum, and scale is the scale parameter.
 The operator "**" is exponentiation.
 The max operation limits the calibration spectrum to be greater than or equal to the specified threshold value.
 If the calibration value is ever less than or equal to zero then the task will quit with a warning error.

 The output corrected spectrum is then computed as

 (2) I'(x_i) = I(x_i) / (J'(x_i) / <J'>)

 where I' is the corrected spectrum, I is the input spectrum, and <J'> is the mean of the shifted and scaled calibration spectrum to keep the output intensities comparable to the input spectrum.
+The value of <J'> is printed in the output as the "normalization".
 If the spectra are dispersion calibrated, possibly with different dispersion parameters, then the x values in (2) from the input spectrum are converted to matching pixels in the calibration spectrum using the dispersion functions of the two spectra.